fivetran/terraform-provider-fivetran/docs/data-sources/connector.md

 ### Required

-- `id` (String) The unique identifier for the user within the account.
+- `id` (String) The unique identifier for the connector within the Fivetran system.

 ### Read-Only